|

 Emergency Fund

-If you don’t have an emergency fund, start saving for one ASAP.
+If you don’t have an emergency fund, save for one ASAP.
 Things happen from time to time.
 It’s better to be prepared for them instead of being blindsided.
 Over the years, I’ve had to get tires and a cell phone unexpectedly.
 My emergency fund allowed me to not stress during those times.
-If you’re ready to open your emergency account today, check out the Capital One 360.
+To open your emergency account today, check out the Capital One 360.
 I have money each month transferred to my Capital One account.
-They are giving new users $25 when they open an account with a certain amount deposited.
+They give new users $25 when they open an account with a certain amount deposited.
 For more information, check them out here.

 Never Stop Learning

 There is so much access to information these days.
 There is no reason for anyone to stop learning.
-If you don’t know something you can always Google it.
-There’s also a good chance that you can find a YouTube video about the topic that you are trying to learn.
+If you don’t know something, you can always Google it.
+You can find a YouTube video about the topic you are trying to learn.
 You can also take free courses from some online universities.
 There is no reason to stop learning.

 Travel